It’s almost been ten years since the towers slipped from the sky, and let’s face it, nothing is the same.

 It took only a few months for newsmongers to abandon Gabrielle Giffords in favor of the vicious jabs political parties started lobbing at other political parties in Washington in the months leading to the Republican primaries.
 At this point, it’s all escalated so much that I’m wondering where it will end.

 Readers, why do people use politics as an excuse to stop seeing each other as fellow human beings?
+What shall it profit a man if he should gain the upper hand in an internet debate and lose his compassion for his fellow human being?
 Didn’t September 11 happen to all of us?

 I don’t want political debates to make me forget that you have a birthday and a bucket list and that you’re allergic to oranges and you tend to cry when you listen to Donny Hathaway.
 I want to exercise my free will and never forget that you’re human.
 Mother Teresa once said, “If we have no peace, it is because we have forgotten that we belong to each other.”